 Get Ultimate CSV/XML Importer to import data on WordPress faster, quicker and safer.

-To export a WooCommerce Variable Product in one go, follow the below steps:
+To export a WooCommerce Variable Product, follow the steps below:

 - Navigate to WP Ultimate CSV importer Pro -> Export

-- Select the Data type to Export as WooCommerce Products and click on Continue
+- Select the post type to Export as WooCommerce Products from the list of modules and click on Continue

-- On the Export configuration settings, enter the File name and choose the desired File type.
+- On the Export configuration settings, enter the file name and choose the desired file type(like xlsx or csv).

-Note: To enable this option, you need to link the Google Sheets in our plugin settings.
-For that, navigate to WP ultimate CSV importer Pro -> Settings-> Google Sheets.
-Enter the client id, client secret and redirect url of your desired Google sheet to link it with the plugin.
+Note: To access this feature, you need to link your Google Sheets to our plugin settings.
+To do that, navigate to WP Ultimate CSV Importer Pro > Settings > Google Sheets.
+Enter client ID, client secret, and the redirect url of your Google account to link the Google Sheet with the plugin.

 When importing variable products with multiple attributes, ensuring that the variations are correctly linked to the parent product is crucial.
 Let’s see how we can manage more complex scenarios: